 The webpage a customer will be taken to after clicking your ad is the landing page.
 Content on the landing pages should be consistent with the keywords used in the ad text and its overall messaging.
 Making your website’s homepage the landing page is not a good idea.
 You want the landing page to be something that helps the customer find exactly what they are looking for.

 No PPC campaign will be successful unless the most relevant keywords are chosen.
 To begin brainstorming keywords, try to think like your ideal customer.
-What is your target customer looking for?
+What is your target customer looking for in their search results?
 How will they search for it?
 At this stage of keyword research, there are no bad ideas.

 The tool can also be used to help determine your ad’s budget by showing how much it might cost to bid on certain keywords.
 You can further refine your results by location.
 Just because lots of people in the United States search for your keywords doesn’t mean people in your target market do.
 You can use this filter to see the most relevant results for you.